pablobernabeu/Data-is-present/README.md

 #### Workshop 1: Introduction to R

 This intense workshop serves as a very first introduction to R or a revision.
-It shows what can be done in R, and provides participants with resources for individual training.
+It shows what can be done in R, and provides resources for individual training.

 - [Data structures](http://adv-r.had.co.nz/Data-structures.html)
 - [Packages](http://www.sthda.com/english/wiki/installing-and-using-r-packages): general-purpose examples (e.g., [tidyverse](https://www.tidyverse.org/)) and more specific ones (e.g., for [statistics](https://cran.r-project.org/web/packages/lsr/lsr.pdf) or [geography](https://cran.r-project.org/web/packages/GEOmap/GEOmap.pdf))